 Technically Running started in November 2011 as a way for us, founders Meagan and Steve, to stay motivated and get in shape for our wedding in May 2012.
 We were fairly new to running, having only started in June 2011, but quickly fell in love with it after putting on our first pair of Vibram FiveFingers a few weeks into our running career.
 In addition to our interest in minimalist shoes, we found that we also enjoy testing out new gear and gadgets.
-So, Technically Running was born as a way to motivate ourselves by sharing our reviews of shoes and running-related products, and running experiences, with you!
+So, Technically Running was born as a way to motivate ourselves by sharing our reviews of shoes and fitness-related products, and running (and now triathlon) experiences, with you!
 Of course, what started as a motivational tool has grown into so much more.
-More than 4 years, several 5k’s/10k’s/half-marathons, a couple sprint/Olympic triathlons, a Half Ironman, and a full marathon later, running, and blogging about it, remains a vital part of our lives.
+More than 8 years, many 5k’s/10k’s/half-marathons, a couple sprint/Olympic triathlons, a Half Ironman, and a full marathon later, we’re stepping back into blogging after an extended break with fresh perspectives and new gear!

-We chose the name Technically Running first and foremost to emphasize the “technical” aspect of some of the gizmos we plan to test out and review.
-Additionally, the name Technically Running points out that while the website is technically about running, we will also be sharing our thoughts regarding our fitness journey in general.
-Some of the products we will highlight and subjects we plan to address may not always be specific to running.
+Initially, we chose the name Technically Running to emphasize the “technical” aspect of some of the gadgets we test and review.
+Over time, the meaning of the name Technically Running evolved such that while this blog is technically about running, we also enjoy sharing thoughts about our fitness journeys in general.
+Some of the products we highlight and subjects we address may not always be specific to running.
 Ultimately, we hope our site will cater to a wide range of people, from long-term runners, to beginners, to people with just a general interest in fitness.